Where Things Go and Why It Matters

 Mobile

-Cannot show a miniaturised version of the desktop layout.
+Cannot show a miniaturised desktop layout.
 Needs a vertical scroll with one card per row and the tap-to-expand pattern: show the headline value, let the user tap to reveal the trend chart beneath it.
+Consider what mobile context implies: away from the desk, checking quickly.

 Design priority: Critical KPIs only.
-Fewer metrics at readable size, always better than every metric at illegible size.
+Fewer metrics at readable size beats every metric at illegible size.

 The common mistake is treating responsive design as a scaling problem.
 It is a prioritisation problem.
 A dashboard that shows 20 widgets on desktop should show 5 on mobile, not 20 smaller ones.
 Every screen size needs its own information hierarchy, built from the same data but arranged for the device and context in which it will be viewed.

-The practical approach is to define a metric priority list: rank every widget on the dashboard from most critical to least critical.
+The practical approach is to define a metric priority list: rank every widget from most critical to least.
 The wall display shows everything.
-The desktop shows the top 15-20.
+The desktop shows the top 15 to 20.
 The mobile shows the top 5.
 This forces a conversation about what actually matters, which is valuable even if you never build the mobile version.
-For more on how interaction design supports these different screen contexts, see dashboard UX and interaction design.
+For more on how interaction design supports these different screen contexts, see dashboard UX.

 The 5-Second Glance Test

 This test is brutally simple and reliably revealing.
-It mimics real dashboard use: the morning check before a standup, the glance between meetings, the quick look on a phone while walking to get coffee.
+It mimics real dashboard use: the morning check before a standup, the glance between meetings, the quick look on a phone.
 Dashboards earn their place through these brief interactions, not through long study sessions.

 The test: Put your dashboard in front of someone who has not seen it before.
 Give them five seconds.
 Take it away.
 Ask: "Is everything OK, or is something wrong?"
 If they can answer that question, the layout is working.
 If they cannot, the arrangement needs rework.
 Not the data, not the charts.
 The arrangement.